0-mostafa-rezaee-0/Resume_CV_ATS-Friendly/README.md

 4. **Confirm file name & format** follow the job posting instructions.

 # 4. Best Examples

+Below are some outstanding examples of LaTeX resumes that demonstrate effective formatting, content organization, and ATS compatibility.
+These templates can serve as inspiration for creating your own professional resume.
+Each example shows how to balance visual appeal with machine readability—a critical consideration in today's job application process.

 - [GitHub Search: Popular LaTeX Resumes](https://github.com/search?q=stars%3A%3E10+forks%3A%3E10+language%3ATeX+resume&type=repositories&ref=advsearch&s=stars&o=desc)
 - [rover-resume](https://github.com/subidit/rover-resume)